 Winchell was a popular and powerful New York radio personality who also wrote a gossip column for the New York Daily Mirror.
 He enjoyed an enormous readership and a large listening audience which began in the era of prohibition and lasted until the early sixties when his popularity and his power began its decline.
 Winchell was a ruthless supporter of Franklin Delano Roosevelt and his New Deal, J. Edgar Hoover and Senator Joseph McCarthy; and the writer frequently used his newspaper column, along with his popular radio program, and attempted to destroy anyone who opposed him or his friends.
 Winchell referred to himself as just a son-of-a-bitch who often obtained his stories by lying to his sources or by promising to keep secret what he was told in confidence, a promise he never intended to honor.
 Also a close friend of Joe DiMaggio’s, Winchell was undoubtedly Marilyn’s friend and a media ally prior to her divorce action against the baseball legend.
 Along with Betty Grable and various Hollywood elites, Marilyn attended Winchell’s fifty-sixth birthday party in 1953; but after Marilyn began dating Arthur Miller, Winchell assumed a different point of view and announced, during one of his radio broadcasts, that America’s Sweetheart, America’s most famous blonde actress was being courted by the literati of the left wing and implied that she was involved with Reds.
 Then, after America’s most famous blonde movie star married Arthur Miller, the microphonist announced that most, if not all of the Miller’s friends and associates, both current and former, were Communist sympathizers.
 In 1962, Winchell asserted in one of his columns that Marilyn’s romantic interest was a presidential appointee who, like the frightened husband that he was, ran home to his wife, a veiled reference to Robert Kennedy.
 It is apparent that Walter no longer considered Marilyn to be America’s Sweetheart or most favorite blonde movie star; but then, launching rumors about Marilyn and her romantic life was a commonplace stratagem.

 The State Department denied Arthur Miller’s application for an updated passport until he announced that he was going to marry Marilyn Monroe and travel to England with her where Sir Laurence Olivier waited to direct and costar in her next movie, The Sleeping Prince, later renamed The Prince and the Showgirl.
 As a result of her involvement with Miller, 20th Century-Fox and many persons in Hollywood pressured Marilyn to forsake the playwright out of fear that she would be blacklisted, which would have virtually ended her career.
 Despite that tremendous pressure, she fearlessly married Miller in a civil ceremony on June the 29th in 1956.
 He eventually received an updated passport; but he was cited for Contempt of Congress and found guilty on the 31st of May in 1957.
 At the time, the maximum punishment for Contempt of Congress was paying either a $500 fine or spending thirty days in jail; but partially due to Marilyn’s presence, Miller never served any prison time or paid a fine.
-On August the 7th in 1958, a Federal Court of Appeals overturned Miller’s conviction and ruled that he had been misled by the HUAC chairman, who assured the playwright that he would not be asked any questions about the Communist affiliations of friends or acquaintances.
+On August the 7th in 1958, a Federal Court of Appeals overturned Miller’s conviction and ruled that he had been misled by the HUAC chairman, who assured the playwright that he would not be asked any questions about the Communist affiliations of friends, acquaintances or other associates.

 In September of 1962 following Marilyn’s death, according to Donald Spoto, Frank Capell and Jack Clemmons met to discuss their investigation into Hollywood’s Communism problem.
 Maurice Ries also attended.
 That meeting was Ries’ initial encounter with Capell.
 At a subsequent meeting, Ries mentioned that he had compiled hundreds of files on celebrities and eventually directed his attention on the interesting and curious case of Marilyn Monroe.
 Ries informed Capell and Clemmons that Marilyn and Robert Kennedy had been romantically involved, that the attorney general had promised to marry the famous movie star but later decided against doing so.
 After Robert Kennedy informed Marilyn of his decision to renege on his promise, she angrily threatened to publically reveal their affair, which prompted the Kennedys to murder her and eliminate the threat she posed (Spoto 600-601).
 Even though Ries did not have any tangible evidence to prove his The-Kennedys-Murdered-Marilyn theory, not long thereafter, Jack Clemmons and Frank Capell started sending written fragments of Ries’ story to Walter Winchell that included additional details and accusations provided by Capell.
 Winchell partially serialized Ries’ theory and Capell’s version thereof in the New York Daily Mirror.